uwmadisoncals/cals-main-plugins/file-manager-advanced/readme.txt

 == Description ==

-File Manager is a tool for files management in wordpress.
-Edit, Delete, upload, delete, download, zip, copy etc multiple operations, No need of any cpanel and FTP.
+ Edit, Delete, upload, delete, download, zip, copy etc multiple file operations, No need of any cpanel and FTP.
 You can access files inside and outside wordpress root directory.